-The top-tier cards at both banks – Chase Sapphire Reserve and the Platinum Card from American Express – are both outstanding for frequent travelers.
+The top-tier cards at both banks – Chase Sapphire Reserve® and The Platinum Card® from American Express – are both outstanding for frequent travelers.
 And both cards come with a free membership in Priority Pass, the global network of more than 1,000 airport lounges.
-But the Amex Platinum card goes even farther.
+But the Amex Platinum card goes even further.

 Amex Centurion Lounges & Other Lounges

-For starters, you and two guests will get into American Express Centurion Lounges.
-These outposts put other domestic airport lounges to shame, with great hot meals, a cocktail menu and full-service bar, cozier seating, and more.
-And seeing as American Express has reopened nearly all of its U.S. lounges (with more on the way) that’s a big deal.
+These outposts put almost any other domestic airport lounges to shame, with great hot meals, a cocktail menu and full-service bar, cozier seating, and more.
+American Express has doubled down on these lounges throughout the pandemic, opening several more locations and expanding many others.

 Read our guide to Amex Centurion Lounges!

-But that’s not all.
-So long as you’re flying Delta that day, you can get into any Delta Sky Club for free.
-Unfortunately, bringing a guest will cost you $39 each.
+But that's not all.
+So long as you're flying Delta that day, you can get into any Delta Sky Club for free.
+Unfortunately, just like Centurion Lounges, bringing a guest will now cost you $50 each.

-And finally, there are smaller lounge networks like Airspace Lounges and our personal favorite, Escape Lounges.
-This small lounge network has some of the best options in the U.S. – including our favorite hometown lounge at Minneapolis-St. Paul (MSP).
+And finally, there are smaller lounge networks like Plaza Premium Lounges, Airspace Lounges and one our personal favorites, Escape Lounges.
 Just flash your Amex Platinum card and a boarding pass and you can walk right in.